 Why do water pipes burst?

 If the temperatures in your area start to fall below 32 degrees, you should be aware that the plumbing in your house is at risk of bursting at any time.
-But what causes the bust?
+But what causes the burst?

 You will remember from your science lesson as a kid that water freezes when it expands.
 That’s precisely the reason behind this phenomenon.
 Upon freezing, water can exert pressure as high as 2300 pounds per square inch on the pipes.
 Most pipes, constructed out of metal or PVC, aren’t designed to handle that kind of pressure and while snap.